R. N. Sandberg

 R.N Sandberg is a playwright who has won acclaim for his realistic depictions of contemporary life, imaginative treatments of social issues, and inventive adaptations of classic literature.

-His plays have been seen in Australia, Canada, England, Japan, Panama, and South Korea as well as throughout the U.S.
+His plays have been seen in Australia, Canada, China, England, Japan, New Zealand, Panama, Singapore, and South Korea as well as throughout the U.S.

-He has been commissioned by theatres such as The 52nd Street Project, George Street Playhouse, McCarter Theatre, Metro Theater Company, Open Door, Passage Theatre, and, on three occasions, Seattle Children’s Theatre.
-He is currently writing the musical Mad Dreams, a re-imagining of A Midsummer Night's Dream set in Athens Georgia in 1961, with composer Vince Di Mura and the screenplay for The Judgment of Bett, which was originally part of the Kennedy Center’s New Visions/New Voices in conjunction with the American Repertory Theatre and Discovering Justice.
+He has been commissioned by theaters such as The 52nd Street Project, McCarter Theater, Metro Theater Company, Open Door, Passage Theatre, and, on three occasions, by both George Street Playhouse and Seattle Children’s Theatre.
+Recent projects include an album of the musical Mad Dreams, a re-imagining of A Midsummer Night's Dream set in Athens Georgia in 1961, with composer Vince Di Mura, the screenplay for The Judgment of Bett, which was originally part of the Kennedy Center’s New Visions/New Voices in conjunction with the American Repertory Theatre and Discovering Justice, Anne of Green Gables, A Live Radio Play with the Open Eye Theater, and Zabel in Exile with Boston Playwrights’ Theatre.

 He has received many awards and honors, including the Bonderman National Playwriting Award for Can’t Believe It and the A.R.T.
 Discovering Justice Award for The Trials of the Massachusetts Servants.
 His work has been supported by the Geraldine R. Dodge Foundation, National Endowment for the Arts, and Theatre Communications Group as well as many state and local arts commissions.

-He is a member of the Philadelphia Dramatist Center and the Dramatists Guild and teaches playwriting, acting and dramatic literature at Princeton University.
+He is a member of the Philadelphia Dramatist Center and the Dramatists Guild and, for many years, taught playwriting, acting and dramatic literature at Princeton University.

 Banner image: Roundelay at Passage Theatre in Trenton, NJ, 2013 (photo: Mathias Goldstein).